 Thank you for being a great customer.
 We value your business and your input to help us continually improve.
-To that end, please reply to this email based on the following request:
+To that end, we would be grateful for your reply to this email guided by the following request:

 - The most valuable thing that you (and /or your team) get from doing business with us, (i.e., how we helped you with a current struggle and how they might feel once we helped to make things easier or better for them as well) and,

 - (Bonus future-proofing question) If you had a magic wand where anything was possible, what else would you want us to provide to you and how that would make things easier or better for you (and your team)?
-Please be specific.
+Please be as specific as you can.

 When the answers start to come back, it is highly likely that you will start to see a pattern and get some new ideas on how you can add even more value to your best customers.